What is Digital Privacy

 Danny Weitzner: he says we can never turn back the clock.
 None of us will ever be able to disappear.
 But he insists that privacy isn’t dead — at least, not his definition of privacy.

-Steve Rambam: A private investigator, specializes in Internet privacy cases.
+Steve Rambam: A private investigator, who specializes in Internet privacy cases.
 He believes that privacy no longer exists.
 Privacy is dead.

 Bruce Schneier: Security expert has written an essay “The Value of Privacy”.
 He says that Privacy protects us from abuses by those in power, even if we’re not doing anything wrong.